NSchrading/NSchrading.github.io/data.md

 * ***text_slice*** - The text that the role is associated with.
 * ***start*** - The start index of the text slice.
 * ***end*** - The end index of the text slice.
-* ***predicate_sense_num*** - The sense number of the predicate as determined by the [Illinois Curator](http://cogcomp.cs.illinois.edu/page/software_view/Curator){:target="_blank"}.
+* ***predicate_sense_num*** - The sense number of the predicate by the [Illinois Curator](http://cogcomp.cs.illinois.edu/page/software_view/Curator){:target="_blank"}.

-The shelved files provided are as follows (note that lists are aligned e.g. submissionId lists align with the submissions in data lists):
+The shelved files provided are as follows (note that lists are aligned e.g. submissionId lists align with the submissions in data lists.
+Also note that a submission is the initial post, and comments are linked to it by the associated submission ID):

-* ***redditAbuseSubmissions*** This data is an even set of 552 abuse submissions and 552 non-abuse submissions.
+* ***redditAbuseSubmissions*** This data is an even set of 552 *abuse* submissions and 552 *non-abuse* submissions.
 Each submission has been parsed by the Illinois Curator for Semantic Role Labels.
 It has the variables:
     * data: A list of submission titles and text concatenated, 1 entry per submission.
     * labels: A list of labels (abuse or non_abuse), 1 entry per submission.
     * subIds: A list of reddit submission ids, 1 entry per submission.